openstack/openstack-manuals/doc/arch-design/source/design-storage/design-storage-concepts.rst

 .. note::

-   **File-level Storage (for Live Migration)**
+   **File-level storage for live migration**

    With file-level storage, users access stored data using the operating system's file system interface.
-Most users, if they have used a network storage solution before, have encountered this form of networked storage.
-In the Unix world, the most common form of this is NFS.
-In the Windows world, the most common form is called CIFS (previously, SMB).
+Most users who have used a network storage solution before have encountered this form of networked storage.
+The most common file system protocol for Unix is NFS, and for Windows, CIFS (previously, SMB).

    OpenStack clouds do not present file-level storage to end users.
    However, it is important to consider file-level storage for storing